Mathématique: The Set of All You Don't Know

 “This isn’t your fault,” Rush says.
 “It comes from what they’ve done to you.
 Epigenetic changes affecting human and Lantean genes.”

-“I wish you were real so that I could believe you,” Volker whispers, his voice cracking.
+“I wish you were real so that I could believe you.”
+Volker wipes his eyes.

 “That’s what science is all about,” Volker sniffs.
 “Identifying what you don’t know.
 Then figuring out how to know it.”

-“Yes well,” Rush looks at him with equal parts exasperation and fondness.
+“Yes well.”
+Rush looks at him with equal parts exasperation and fondness.
 “I can work with that, I suppose.
 Just—all right.
 So.
-Let’s take, collectively, all that you don’t know.”
+Let’s take, collectively, all you don’t know.”

 “Um?
 All that I don’t know?
-Even what think I know, but don’t actually know?”
+Even what I think I know, but don’t actually know?”

 The human mind is such a weird, cool thing.
 Even when it’s struggling.

 “The Set of All You Don’t Know,” his imaginary friend repeats dryly, Special Capitalization now Obvious in his Tone.
-“I accept that, as a set, you think this worthy of particular delineation.
+“I accept that, as a set, y’think this worthy of particular delineation.
 Even preservation.
-You keep it in the forefront of your mind and you speak around it, vaguely.”
+You keep it in the forefront of your mind and you speak around it.
+Vaguely.”

 “You can’t know that,” Volker points out, running fingers over his mostly dry cheeks.